Quezon: Beaches and springs

-To the north, the island of Balesin (part of Polillo) has become playground to the rich and famous.
+To the north, the island of Balesin (part of Polillo) is known to attract the more wealthy tourists.
 The exclusive island resort features seven resorts, providing its members the luxury of choosing to stay in differently themed villas.
-Although quite far, Salibungot beach of Jomalig is known to backpackers for its golden shores.
-Real on the other hand is becoming known for surfing.
+The farther Salibungot beach of Jomalig is more well-known to backpackers.
+Real, on the other hand, is becoming known for surfing.
 Pulong Pasig in Calauag and Cagbalete Island of Mauban are known for white beaches.

 In the central portion of the province, the beaches of Guisguis in Sariaya have long been considered a local destination.
 Several resorts including Villa del Prado Resort, Dalampasigan Beach Resort and the Montevista Beach Resort are some of the resorts in the area.

-In the south, the Bondoc Peninsula towns offer an array of resorts with good beaches such as the Municipalities of Agdangan, Unisan and Catanauan.
-The islands of Padre Burgos also showcase the “ Borawan Island “ with pure sand like Boracay and a scenic view like Palawan hence its name Borawan.
-While in the Lamon Bay Area of Quezon, the Island of Alabat (municipalities: Perez, Alabat, Quezon) offers countless beach resorts.
+In the south, the Bondoc Peninsula towns offer an array of resorts with good beaches such as the municipalities of Agdangan, Unisan and Catanauan.
+The islands of Padre Burgos also showcase the “ Borawan Island “ with pure sand like Boracay and a scenic view like Palawan, hence its name Borawan.
+While in the Lamon Bay Area of Quezon, the Island of Alabat (under the municipalities of Perez, Alabat, and Quezon) offers countless beach resorts.

 Mountains

 Rugged terrains characterize the province's topography with few plains, valleys, and swamps.
-The Sierra Madre Mountain Range runs along the entire length of the area, with Mount Banahaw (an active volcano) rising at 2,169 meters above sea level.
+The Sierra Madre Mountain Range runs along the entire length of the area, with Mount Banahaw (an active volcano) rising at 2,169 m above sea level.
 Only narrow strips of land along the coast and river valleys are available for growing crops.
 The undulating lowlands along the coast are well-drained.
-The province is narrow, averaging about thirty (30) kilometers by width.
+The province is narrow, averaging about 30 m by width.

 Mount Banahaw is a pilgrimage site for some locals who believe the mountain to be holy.
 Although considered an active volcano, hiking has been popular with both religious pilgrims as well as hikers.
 There are two trails to the mountain, both originating from Barangay Kinabuhayan in the town of Dolores.
 The most frequently used trails are the Cristalino and Tatlong Tangke, taking an average of 9 and 5 hours, respectively but both converge at the volcano's summit.
 At the peak are viewpoints, labeled as Durungawan I, II, and III, which are the usual destination for pilgrims and hikers.
 However, due to pollution and trash left by these visitors, Mt.
 Banahaw was closed to the public until further notice.